Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 • If a cat is presented with a small amount of lickable tube treat, a feather toy, or petting over the facial glands and the cat spends the most time pawing the toy, this indicates the toy may be the most appealing item for training that day.

 • Just like people, cats’ preferences can change based on their experiences.
-The same cat may prefer treats on days in which they already had enough social play.
+The same cat may prefer treats on days when they have already had enough social play.

 • For more ideas of rewards, see the Behavior Modification Recommendations for Multiple-cat Households handout from the 2024 AAFP Intercat Tension Guidelines: Recognition, Prevention, and Management.